-Goku knew that Gohan was powerful enough to beat Cell (see when Gohan snaps when Raditz attacks and his power level exceeds Raditz's own), it was just a matter of getting him to draw it out, which Gohan very nearly failed to do, and he nearly payed for it with his life.
+Goku knew that Gohan was powerful enough to beat Cell (see when Gohan snaps when Raditz attacks and his power level exceeds Raditz's own), it was just a matter of getting him to draw it out, which Gohan very nearly failed to do, and he nearly paid for it with his life (Gohan's inner power is seemingly awakened not by his own peril, but by the peril facing his friends and family, which explains why Cell nearly crushing him was not nearly effective as Cell going after the only friends he's ever known).
 When Piccolo points out that Gohan is NOT the Blood Knight that the full-blooded Saiyans are, Goku suitably has a My God, What Have I Done? moment as he's watching Cell beat Gohan to death.

 Well, in his defense, he didn't know about Namek then, but you're right.
 Him letting Vegeta go effectively signed the potential death certificate of countless billions.
 Good thing Vegeta had a change of heart near the end of the Namek saga (well, after he had helped to commit genocide, that is)

 Even worse is that Vegeta recovered much sooner than Goku did thanks to the advanced medical equipment Vegeta had access to then.
 Vegeta was going to head right back to Earth until he heard Frieza went to Namek.
 If Frieza didn't learn about the Dragon Balls, Goku would've doomed the Earth.